 APPENDIX – Disclosure to other countries

-Personal information may be disclosed to third parties in jurisdictions including: Canada, Luxembourg, Singapore, Malaysia, Hong Kong, United Kingdom and the United States of America.
+Personal information may be disclosed to third parties in jurisdictions including: Canada, Luxembourg, Singapore, Malaysia, Hong Kong, India, Philippines, Ireland, Netherlands, Malta, Isle of Man, Cayman Islands, United Kingdom and the United States of America.